 Danny grew up in Rye, New York, and has been active in a variety of sports throughout his life.
 From football, baseball, basketball to swimming, he was a year-round athlete leading up to high school.
 In high school, he swam all four years and continued to swim in college at The Catholic University of America in Washington, D.C.
 When he wasn’t swimming in school, he would occupy his time as a swim coach.
 He feels that the most important takeaway from sports is learning the value of teamwork and how to incorporate this skill into everyday life.

 Danny has been working in the field of Mental Health for the past seven years.
 His training ranges from working at the Veteran’sAffairs Hospital located in the Bronx, NY, to a therapeutic boarding school in MA for children and young adults with diagnoses ranging from autism to Schizophrenia.
 He is currently enrolled in William James College on track to obtain his Doctorate of Psychology (PsyD).
 He is ready and dive in to any issues our boys may experience, including generalized anxiety, feeling left out, and homesickness, His goal remains consistent with Bauercrest’s: to make the Crest a second home for our boys.
 He knows that the connections made through camp experiences last a lifetime, and he is honored and humbled to be able to be a part of it.

 In light of the COVID-19 pandemic, Danny wants us all to be mindful of how important it is to remember that every summer… every moment… is precious and should be cherished.
-If you have any questions or concerns, you can reach him at [email protected] He looks forward to meeting you all soon!
+If you have any questions or concerns, you can reach him at email@example.com.
+Click here to read his May 2021 letter to families!
+He looks forward to meeting you all soon!